-Both pump strainers are located in the bilge at the lowest point in the mess area.
-The floor timbers in the mess area are connected by drilled holes so that if water should enter, both pumps can be put to use.
+The strainer of the hand pump is located in the middle of the bilge before the saloon table.
+The electric bilge pump is located in the stowage under the pantry sink The floor timbers in the mess area are connected by drilled holes so that if water should enter, both pumps can be put to use.

-When the manual bailing pump is used, the cover flap of the pump beneath the seat in the shower room must be opened and the pump lever put into the opening provided for this purpose.
+When the manual bailing pump is used, the cover flap on pump in the cockpit must be opened and the pump lever put into the opening provided for this purpose.
 Pump motions allow the bailing process to be undertaken.